 This pattern has been saved to My Knitting Patterns.

-It is no secret that ChemKnits likes to dye yarn.
-The greatest limitation of my past tie-dyeing projects is that using Kool-Aid and Food Coloring as the dye source doesn’t let you dye 100% cotton yarns.
-When I picked up the Tulip Tie Dye Kit, I knew that my dyeing limitations were over.
-This kit, traditionally used to dye cotton T-shirts, works on cotton, silk, wool and other natural fibers.
-Although it is not advertised as a yarn dyeing kit, the contents are perfect for your hand painting needs!
+It's no secret that ChemKnits likes to dye yarn.
+The greatest limitation of my past dyeing projects is that using KoolAid and Food Coloring as the dye source doesn’t let you dye 100% cotton yarns.
+When I picked up the Tulip Tie Dye Kit I knew that my dyeing limitations were over.
+This kit, traditionally used to dye cotton T-shirts, works on cotton, silk, wool and other natural fibers, so you can make hand dyed cotton yarn in all kinds of cool colors.
+Although it is not advertised as a yarn dyeing kit, the contents are perfect for your hand painting needs.

 - Cotton Yarn - In the accompanying video I dyed 50 g of organic cotton in both skein and ball forms.

-- Tulip Tie Dye Kit - This kit is a dream for dyeing yarn.
+- Tulip Tie Dye Kit - This kit is a dream to tie dye multicolored yarn with.
 Depending on which kit you select, you get 3-12 different colors of dye, squeeze bottles, plastic gloves, rubber bands and an instructional packet full of inspiration.

 - Plastic Bags